patrickbower/patrickbower/readme.md

 ### About

-This is the third incarnation but it's still holding up nicely with some classic technology.
+This is the forth incarnation but it's still holding up nicely with some classic technology.
 While I could redevelop using a fancy framework (JavaScript naturally), it's simple enough to not need it.

 ### Dependencies

-There's needs to be globally available versions of

-- Jekyll (running ruby v2.4.0 or higher)
 - Node (v5.0.0 or higher)
 - NPM

 ### Installing

-- CL run `npm install` for dependencies.
+- Run `npm install` to add dependencies
-- CL run `jekyll serve` to create serve dir, build files and start server.
-- CL run `grunt develop` to build assets.
-- CL run `grunt watch` to rebuild during development.
+- Run `npx @11ty/eleventy --serve` to start

 ### Built With

-- Jekyll SSG
-- Grunt
-- GitHub Pages
+- 11ty
 - ES6
 - SASS
+- Grunt

 ### Contributing